seshasrinivaspendyala/AI-Travel-Agent/README.md

     cd </move/to/miniforge3/bin/folder>
     ./conda init
     ```
+    Replace </move/to/miniforge3/bin/folder> with your actual Miniforge bin folder path and run the cd command to go there.
 Initialize the conda environment and restart the terminal.

 3. **Intel oneAPI Base Toolkit for Linux**\
 Download and install Intel oneAPI Base Toolkit for Linux from [here](https://www.intel.com/content/www/us/en/developer/tools/oneapi/base-toolkit-download.html?packages=oneapi-toolkit&oneapi-toolkit-os=linux&oneapi-lin=offline)